 Group Number Name Description Possible causes Mitigation Actions detected or a link to the gate driver is broken. or its connection 0x51ff 4645 Power Board Supply Fault A power supply fault on the power board has been detected.
 Faulty supply, connection, or cables in the power board +24V Inspect the supply source.
 Inspect the supply 4646 Power Supply Voltage A power supply voltage is outside its normal operating range. auxiliary power supply. connections and cables.
 0x5210 4378 Current Sensor Fault A defective current sensor or an error in the calibration of the current sensors has been detected.
 A defective current sensor.
 Sensor calibration error.
 Service the drive.
 Contact Danfoss service.
 0x54fd 4647 Function Disabled The protection logic keeps the trip active until the configuration of the power unit protection levels is ready.
 The Functional Safety module is misconfigured.
 Check the Functional Safety Settings.
-4628 STO Activated The Safe Torque-Off (STO) is activated and an unintended restart is prevented until the STO-request has been reset.
+0x54fe 4628 STO Activated The Safe Torque-Off (STO) is activated and an unintended restart is prevented until the STO-request has been reset.
+An STO command was given to the drive.
+The STO signal or its connection is faulty.
+Functional Safety module is faulty or installed incorrectly.
 Check the validity of the command from its source.
 Check the health and connection of the STO signal and the Functional Safety module.
 4629 STO Fault Ch.
 A The Safe Torque-Off (STO) is activated due to a discrepancy fault: Channel A is not activated, while channel B is activated.
 4630 STO Fault Ch.
 B The Safe Torque-Off (STO) is activated due to a discrepancy fault: Channel B is not activated, while channel A is activated.
 0x54ff 4149 DC-link Short Circuit An internal short circuit is detected in the DC link.
 Faulty DC-link components.
 Service the drive.
 Contact Danfoss service.
 4150 DC Capacitor Short Circuit A short circuit in a DC- link capacitor is detected.
 4151 DC-link Short Circuit 2 A short circuit in the DC- link capacitor is detected.
 0x5530 4790 Control Data Error A data error is detected in the control data database EEPROM.
 Control Data does not match what the current version of the control software expects.
 Contact Danfoss service.